CaffeineMC/phosphor-fabric/README.md

 #### Manual Installation (recommended)

-The latest releases of Sodium are published to our [official Modrinth page](https://modrinth.com/mod/phosphor) and [GitHub releases page](https://github.com/jellysquid3/phosphor-fabric/releases).
+The latest releases of Phosphor are published to our [official Modrinth page](https://modrinth.com/mod/phosphor) and [GitHub releases page](https://github.com/jellysquid3/phosphor-fabric/releases).
 Usually, builds will be made available on GitHub slightly sooner than other locations.

-You will need Fabric Loader 0.10.x or newer installed in your game in order to load Sodium.
+You will need Fabric Loader 0.10.x or newer installed in your game in order to load Phosphor.
 If you haven't installed Fabric mods before, you can find a variety of community guides for doing so [here](https://fabricmc.net/wiki/install).

 #### CurseForge